 – Perez, Marcos (2018) “Institutional Strengthening in a Receding Movement: The Trajectory of Piquetero Organizations between 2003 and 2015″.
 Latin American Research Review.
 53(2): 287–302.

 – Perez, Marcos (Forthcoming).
 “Becoming a Piquetero.
 Working Class Routines and the Development of Activist Dispositions”.
 Mobilization: An International Quarterly.

 – Perez, Marcos (2015).
 “Manuel: The Luxury of Defending Yourself”.
 In Auyero, Javier Et Al. Invisible in Austin.
 Life and Labor in an American City.
 Austin: University of Texas Press.

 Selected Professional Presentations:

-– (Forthcoming) “Grassroots movements in post-kirchnerist Argentina: the experience of piquetero organizations in Buenos Aires and Jujuy”.
+– (May 2018) “Grassroots movements in post-kirchnerist Argentina: the experience of piquetero organizations in Buenos Aires and Jujuy”.
 Latin American Studies Association 2018 Congress, Barcelona, Spain.

 – (August 2017) “Mobilization and Narratives of Resistance in Today’s America”.
 Session organizer, Annual Meeting of the Society for the Study of Social Problems, Montreal, Canada.

 – (June 2017) “Animosidad ajena y construcción política: reflexiones sobre la experiencia de la Tupac Amaru”.
 Invited Talk, School of Philosophy and Letters, University of Buenos Aires.
 Buenos Aires, Argentina.